Leonard Philip Cowley

-Leo Philip Cowley (February 3, 1913 - August 18, 1973) was a Roman Catholic auxiliary bishop of the Roman Catholic Archdiocese of Saint Paul and Minneapolis, Minnesota.
+Leo Philip Cowley (February 3, 1913 - August 18, 1973) was a Roman Catholic auxiliary bishop of the Archdiocese of Saint Paul and Minneapolis, Minnesota.

 Born in Saint Paul, Minnesota, Cowley was ordained a priest for the then Saint Paul Archdiocese on June 4, 1938.
 On November 28, 1957, he was appointed the auxiliary bishop of the archdiocese and titular bishop of Pertusa.
 He died on August 18, 1973.